GaryBoone/GoStats/README.md

 	make
 	make install

-To make and run the demos
+To make and run the demos, cd into each demo directory, then make and run the executable, or

 	(cd demos/descriptive_statistics/ && make)
 	./demos/descriptive_statistics/descriptive_stats_demo